Konica Minolta Named to Brand Keys 2024 Loyalty Leaders List

-Ramsey, NJ, Oct.
-08, 2024 (GLOBE NEWSWIRE) -- Konica Minolta Business Solutions U.S.A., Inc. (Konica Minolta) is proud to announce it has been recognized as a brand leader on the prestigious Brand Keys 2024 Loyalty Leaders List.
+MISSISSAUGA, Ontario, Oct.
+10, 2024 (GLOBE NEWSWIRE) -- Konica Minolta Business Solutions (Canada) Ltd. (Konica Minolta) is proud to announce it has been recognized as a brand leader on the prestigious Brand Keys 2024 Loyalty Leaders List.
 This acknowledgement showcases Konica Minolta’s dedication to maintaining strong brand loyalty.

 Brand Keys, a renowned customer loyalty and engagement research consultancy, annually evaluates brands across various industries to identify the top 100 brands that have successfully built strong connections with customers and produces predictive loyalty insights for some of the largest brands in the world.
 Konica Minolta’s inclusion on this esteemed list underscores its dedication to providing innovative solutions and unparalleled customer experiences.